How did you arrive at FBC?

 Tell us about your family.

 I’m privileged to be married to my best friend, Julie since May 6, 2000.
 Julie is an amazing lady!
 She is a freelance writer, a pianist and extraordinary wife and mother!
-Our son, Joshua, is the light of our lives!
+Our son, Josh, is the light of our lives!
 We adopted him on the day he was born in 2011.

 Other than the Bible, what’s your favorite book?